 (f) Procedure at Grievance Hearings.
-The hearing panel or the hearing officer shall conduct the grievance hearing in a fair manner without undue delay.
-The hearing panel or the hearing officer shall initially take appropriate steps to define the issues.
+The Hearing Panel or the Hearing Officer shall conduct the Grievance hearing in a fair manner without undue delay.
+The Hearing Panel or the Hearing Officer shall initially take appropriate steps to define the issues.
 Thereafter, relevant information, including testimony of witnesses and written material, shall be received regarding such issues.
-Both the grievant and the LHA shall be entitled to question each other's witnesses.
+Both the Grievant and the LHA shall be entitled to question each other's witnesses.
 Procedure at the hearing shall be informal, and formal rules of evidence shall not apply.
-The hearing shall be tape-recorded.
-The members of the hearing panel or the hearing officer may question witnesses and may take notice of matters of common knowledge and applicable laws, regulations and LHA rules and policies.
-The panel members or the hearing officer may request the LHA or the grievant to produce additional information which is relevant to the issues or which is necessary for a decision to be made provided that the other party is provided an opportunity to respond to such additional information.
+The hearing shall be recorded.
+The members of the Hearing Panel or the Hearing Officer may question witnesses and may take notice of matters of common knowledge and applicable laws, regulations and LHA rules and policies.
+The panel members or the Hearing Officer may request the LHA or the Grievant to produce additional information which is relevant to the issues or which is necessary for a decision to be made provided that the other party is provided an opportunity to respond to such additional information.

 (g) Written Decision; Effect of Decision.
-Within 14 days following the hearing or as soon thereafter as reasonably possible the hearing panel or the hearing officer shall provide the LHA with a written decision on the grievance, describing the factual situation and ordering whatever relief, if any, that shall be appropriate under the circumstances and under applicable laws, regulations, rules and/or policies.
-The decision shall be based on the evidence at the grievance hearing and such additional information as may have been requested by the panel members or the hearing officer.
-The LHA shall forthwith mail or otherwise deliver a copy of the decision to the grievant and his or her representative.
+Within 14 days following the hearing or as soon thereafter as reasonably possible the Hearing Panel or the Hearing Officer shall provide the LHA with a written decision on the Grievance, describing the factual situation and ordering whatever relief, if any, that shall be appropriate under the circumstances and under applicable laws, regulations, rules and/or policies.
+The decision shall be based on the evidence at the Grievance hearing and such additional information as may have been requested by the Hearing Panel members or the Hearing Officer.
+The LHA shall forthwith mail or otherwise deliver a copy of the decision to the Grievant and his or her representative.
 A copy of the decision (with names and personal identifiers deleted) shall thereafter be maintained at the LHA and shall be open to public inspection.

 (h) Review by the LHA's Board.
 In cases where the decision concerns whether good cause exists for terminating a lease, there shall be no review by the LHA's Board.
-In other cases, in the event that the grievant or the LHA believes that:
+In other cases, in the event that the Grievant or the LHA believes that:

-1. the decision of the hearing panel or hearing officer is not supported by the facts;
+1. the decision of the Hearing Panel or Hearing Officer is not supported by the facts;

 2. the decision does not correctly apply applicable laws, regulations, rules and/or policies; or

-3. the subject matter is not grievable, within 14 days of mailing or other delivery of the decision, the grievant or the LHA may request review of the decision by the LHA's Board.
-The Board shall promptly decide whether to uphold, set aside or modify the decision after permitting the LHA and grievant to make oral presentations and submit documentation.
-The Board may also permit the hearing officer or hearing panel to make a presentation.
+3. the subject matter is not grievable, within 14 days of mailing or other delivery of the decision, the Grievant or the LHA may request review of the decision by the LHA's Board.
+The Board shall promptly decide whether to uphold, set aside or modify the decision after permitting the LHA and Grievant to make oral presentations and submit documentation.
+The Board may also permit the Hearing Officer or Hearing Panel to make a presentation.
 The decision of the Board shall be in writing and shall explain its reasoning.
 If a written decision is not rendered within 45 days from the date a review is requested, the decision of the Board, when rendered, shall specify a reason showing that there has been no undue delay.

 6.08: continued

-(i) Review by the Department.
-In the event that the LHA's Board shall make a material change in a decision of the hearing panel or hearing officer, upon written request of the grievant made within 14 days of mailing or other delivery of the decision, the Department shall review the decision of the Board and shall render a written decision upholding, setting aside or modifying the decision of the Board.
+(i) Review by EOHLC.
+In the event that the LHA's Board shall make a material change in a decision of the Hearing Panel or Hearing Officer, upon written request of the Grievant made within 14 days of mailing or other delivery of the decision, EOHLC shall review the decision of the Board and shall render a written decision upholding, setting aside or modifying the decision of the Board.